Astor Fong: Biography

 On 20 October 2013, Astor Fong and Dominic Chow appeared at the Star Hall, Kowloonbay International Trade & Exhibition Centre (KITEC) for "Carpenters Once More" – "In Loving Memory Of Karen On Her 30th Year of Passing", Hong Kong's first live big concert tribute to Karen Carpenter.
 "Karen Carpenter of Asia" travels fast as well.
 On the same day, Astor released her 5th album "Eyes of the Night (夜的眼睛)".

 On 23 November 2013, Astor was invited to perform and to have signing session at Singapore International Sound and Sight Exhibition (ISSE) 2013.

 In 2014, Astor Fong, recognized as Asia's Karen Carpenter, was invited to perform and also to have signing session at Plenary Theatre, Kuala Lumpur Convention Centre (KLCC) for "I Am Hi-Fi Singer Live Showcase" in Malaysia.

 In 2015, after the invitation of the Shenzhen autograph session, Astor has been invited and appointed by the leading Hi-Fi magazine “Audiophile” as a celebrity columnist.
 She is the first female celebrity columnist in audiophile categories in Hong Kong.

+In 2017, she released two MQ Gold CDs, "forever young ‧ forever love" and "Theatre".

+In 2018, Astor was granted the opportunity to record the iconic Carpenters song "I Need to Be in Love" at the famous Abbey Road Studios in London, becoming the first Asian audiophile singer to record at the studio.

+In 2022, Astor hosted a music program and launched two themed specials "Sing with Astor" with friends from the music industry, including Jacqueline Man Pui-Ling, Joyce Lee, Clayton Cheung, Patrick Dunn, Orlando To Tak-Chi, Rita Carpio, Donald Cheung Wai Man, Cherrie Choi, Au Yeung Tak Fan, Peric Lee.
+She also became the spokesperson for the flagship earphone "ACE Dual" in the Greater China region for Aroma Audio.

+In October 2023, Astor was invited to attend the "Ho Fung Environmental Education & Hong Kong Parrot Rescue Conservation Association" and "Yat Bun Durian King" joint charity fundraising private party, which was attended by celebrities such as Sharon Kwok Sau-Wan and Stanley Pong-Kit, Ted Lui, the chief planner of Ho Fung environmental education activities, Feng Shui master Simon Wong, vegan fitness expert Man Ho-Tin, music artist Ukulelist Eddie Chu, Johnny Lau, Alex Lau from Black Box, Johnny Fong from D'Spectacles, and the group singers from "Midlife, Sing & Shine!"
+(Roy Tang, Ada Lui, and Samuel Hui).
+Astor served as MC for the entire evening and performed acoustic duets with various musicians, singing multiple classic Chinese and English songs.